jlacar/jlacar.github.io/kotlin/_posts/aoc-2023/2023-12-26-fluent-interfaces-kotlin.md

 ### Step 2 - Refactoring the code to make it consistently fluent

-With the code still passing its tests after this first change, we shift our attention to the next bit of non-fluency in the call chain: the call to `sortedWith(...)`.
+We can now shift our attention to the next bit of non-fluency in the call chain: the call to `sortedWith(...)`.
 This is a general-purpose function provided by the Kotlin Standard Library and it's currently sitting between the two domain-specific ideas of `plays` and `totalWinnings()`.
 This makes the call chain inconsistently fluent.

 We'll define another extension function to make it more fluent.
-Since it's already working, the extension only serves as an aliasing mechanism that allows us to use a more domain-centric name in place of the generic name.
+Since it's already working, the extension function only serves as an aliasing mechanism that allows us to use a more domain-centric name in place of the general name.
 The receiver type for this extension function, which we'll call `rankedWith()`, is the type of the `plays` object, `List<CamelCardPlay>`.
 Likewise, its return type also needs to be `List<CamelCardPlay>` for us to be able to chain it with `totalWinnings()`.

 ```kotlin
 // try to make the code tell its story more fluently, like this